ghc/ghc/docs/users_guide/glasgow_exts.rst

    rather apparent, but it is still not considered to have a complete signature -- no inference can be done before detecting the signature.

--  An open type or data family declaration *always* has a CUSK;
+-  An un-associated open type or data family declaration *always* has a CUSK;
    un-annotated type variables default to kind ``*``: ::